pbesteu/oeratoom-leuven-quick-app/docs/README.md

 ### How to update the database?

 The database is in a JSON file named `data.json` in the root directory of the project.
-In `sample/data.json` you have an empty file you can use to start the project.

 Please be sure that this document has the correct format (syntax and content).
-You can test it using any JSON schema validation tool against the JSON schema you can find in the repository ([schema.json](https://espinr.github.io/local-cultural-heritage/schema.json)).
+You can test it using any JSON schema validation tool against the JSON schema you can find in the repository ([schema.json](https://pbest.eu/oeratoom-leuven-quick-app/oeratoom/schema.json)).

 This JSON document contains two main parts, represented by the main keys of the root object: